Anwar Ibrahim: Kajang Move

 On 27 January 2014, the member of the Selangor State Legislative Assembly for Kajang, Lee Chin Cheh, resigned.
 This triggered a by-election.
 A day later, Anwar Ibrahim was announced as Pakatan Rakyat candidate for the by-election.
 Anwar's candidacy was originally to propel him to become Selangor's Menteri Besar.
 Later, this move was known as the "Kajang Move".

-This move, however, did not materialize as he was sentenced to five years' prison after Malaysia's Court of Appeal overturned his sodomy acquittal, causing Anwar to lose his qualification to be the state assembly candidate.
+This move, however, did not materialise as he was sentenced to five years' prison after Malaysia's Court of Appeal overturned his sodomy acquittal, causing Anwar to lose his qualification to be the state assembly candidate.
 On 9 March 2014, PKR announced party president Dr Wan Azizah Wan Ismail as its new candidate for the Kajang by-election.
 Anwar's Datuk Seri title was stripped by the Sultan of Selangor for "repeated questioning of the integrity" of the state's ruler during the subsequent crisis that saw the Sultan refuse to appoint Wan Azizah as Menteri Besar.
 Anwar was able to continue using the "Datuk Seri" title because it had also been conferred on him by several other Malaysian states.

-2008-2014 sodomy trials
+2008–2014 sodomy trials

 On 29 June 2008, online news portal Malaysiakini reported that a male aide of Anwar, Saiful Bukhari Azlan, had lodged a police report claiming that he had been sodomised by Anwar.
 Anwar said that the possibility of a prison sentence as a result of the allegations could be seen as an attempt to remove him from the leadership of the opposition following his growing support and by-election victories.
 He also reaffirmed his innocence and cited evidence in the form of medical reports.
 In July 2008, he was arrested over allegations of sodomy again, but was acquitted of the charge in January 2012 by The High Court.
 The presiding judge ruled that DNA evidence used in the case had been compromised and was unreliable.
 The prosecution filed an appeal against the acquittal.

 On 7 March 2014, the Court of Appeal overturned the acquittal by unanimously deciding that the High Court failed to "critically evaluate" the evidence submitted by government chemist Dr Seah Lay Hong.
-The Court of Appeal rushed through an unanimous decision, signed by all three judges, and sentenced Anwar to five years imprisonment, disqualifying him from nomination in the Kajang by-election scheduled on 11 March.
+The Court of Appeal rushed through a unanimous decision, signed by all three judges, and sentenced Anwar to five years imprisonment, disqualifying him from nomination in the Kajang by-election scheduled on 11 March.
 The conviction was viewed by some as a politically motivated attempt to prevent Anwar from contesting in the 2014 Kajang by-election, which he was expected to win and becoming Selangor's chief minister.
 Human Rights Watch and the International Commission of Jurists have accused the Malaysian government of meddling in this particular judicial matter and said the verdict was politically motivated.
 On 10 February 2015, the Federal Court of Malaysia upheld the decision of the Court of Appeal and affirmed the five-year prison sentence.
 He was sent immediately to Sungai Buloh Prison, Selangor, to serve the sentence.